lessmoon/xscript/README.md

 5. a **convenient** language.It has a lot of built-in types:`int`,`char`,`bool`,`string`,`real`,and even `bigint`,`bigreal`.
 6. an **object oriented** language.It supports for inheriting.You can write RTTI codes-because it supports operator `instanceof`.
 7. a **script** language.And this means its GC system is based on JVM.
-8. a language supporting for multi-thread
+8. a language supporting for multi-thread.
+9. a language supporting for anonymouse inner struct.

 **Dependency** :